vmware-archive/pivotal-gemfire-ldap/readme.md

-# åYet Another GemFire Implementation for LDAP
+# Yet Another GemFire Implementation for LDAP

 YAG-LDAP or YAGI-LDAP - if you have a better name lets use it.